Studying molecular interactions in situ

 Investigating disease-causing proteins in their native intracellular setting

-Alzheimer’s and Parkinson’s diseases and other neurodegenerative diseases are associated with protein aggregations that arise when proteins misfold and clump into larger, often insoluble structures.
+Parkinson’s and Alzheimer's diseases and other neurodegenerative conditions are hallmarked by the presence of cellular inclusions that arise when proteins misfold and clump into larger, often insoluble structures.

 We study the macromolecular basis of how proteins and lipids interact during aggregation: What is their architecture?
 What precursors do they require?
 What sub-cellular environment supports them?

-What sets our work apart is that we study protein aggregation in situ, which can reveal what these aggregates look like and how they behave in their natural cellular environment.
+What sets our work apart is that we primarily study such aggregation in situ at the nanoscale, which can reveal their subcellular milieu, their components, and how they evolve from the earliest detectable stages, in their natural cellular environment.
+We primarily use cryogenic-based imaging approaches to this end.

 We developed a neuronal co-culture cryo-platform uniquely compatible for specialized cryo-fixation that preserves cells in a “glassy” state without chemical fixatives and without ice crystals that destroy tissues and cells.
 This enables correlative light and electron microscopy (CLEM) of near-native neuronal networks.